bay0/edp_2.13_V3/README.md

 ## How can I try this driver?

-If you are wandering whether your E-paper is compatible you can try this snippet of code, **though is not yet working**....
+If you are wandering whether your E-paper is compatible you can try this snippet of code.

 ```
 func main() {